junelva/qffp/README.md

 #### Status

-Works well on WSL, assume it works on Linux; input is busted on Powershell but the renderer does work.
+Tested and works on WSL (Linux), Windows Powershell and Windows Command Prompt.

 ### What is it?